 - expertise in the selection and application of practical and/or theoretical techniques or tools in order to conduct an investigation;

-- capacity for critical analysis and evaluation of scientific data from a range of sources to form evidence-based conclusions;
+- skills in accurate recording of experimental data, critical analysis and evaluation of scientific data to form evidence-based conclusions;

-- skills to effectively communicate scientific ideas and findings effectively in both oral and written form;
+- effective communication of scientific ideas and findings, in both oral and written form;

-- skills for effective participation in group work activities, both within and outside of the laboratory;
+- capacity to work in groups on activities, both within and outside of the Laboratory.